SummaryNew research from Avalere finds that most health plans are covering at least one of the two biosimilar products currently on the market.

 There are several obstacles to biosimilar market growth, including the complexity of biosimilar development, uncertain provider and patient acceptance, and intellectual property rights.
 One such barrier was recently addressed with the recent Supreme Court decision that will allow a biosimilar to launch sooner than 180 days after approval.
 Continuing to overcome these barriers will be key to creating a robust biosimilars market.

-Avalere surveyed U.S.-based health plans between April 11, 2017 and May 1, 2017 using an online platform for collecting survey response.
-Respondents were recruited from a panel of health plan personnel and then screened to determine eligibility to participate, requiring that they be a medical director, pharmacy director or have a similar role.
-They were also required to be a decision maker or influencer in their health plan.
+Avalere surveyed U.S.-based health plans between April 11, 2017, and May 1, 2017, using an online platform for collecting survey response.
+Respondents were recruited from a panel of health plan personnel and then screened to determine eligibility to participate, requiring that they be a medical director or pharmacy director or have a similar role.
+They were also required to be a decision-maker or influencer in their health plan.
 A total of 50 qualified representatives participated in the survey, representing 45 different health plans.
 Health plans included in the study represent 183 million of the covered lives in the United States.
-Full methodology is available in the report.
+The full methodology is available in the report.

 Formulary data is from Managed Markets Insight & Technology, LLC, an Avalere partner that maintains comprehensive formulary data across a range of payer channels, including the exchanges, Part D, and employer markets.
 Formulary coverage is based on a drug’s listing on the plan’s published formulary in MMIT’s database.
 MMIT gathers data directly from health plans and pharmacy benefit managers, ensuring the accuracy and validity of the formulary data.
 MMIT’s pharmacists and clinicians interpret and standardize formularies.
 In addition, MMIT researchers engage with issuers to understand formulary characteristics, including processes around open and closed formularies, and to understand how plans make coverage decisions so that data reflects accurate consumer experiences for obtaining medications.
 Formulary data is based on coverage in all 50 states and DC as of June 2017; note that formularies may change throughout the year.